 We will assess your skin and discuss your treatment goals before recommending a treatment plan.
 This may include:

 PSR is a ground-breaking new way to resurface and regenerate the skin.
 It uses targeted plasma energy to heat the skin surface without damaging surrounding tissues.
 Plasma Skin Regeneration treats sun spots and reveals brighter, clearer skin.

 Microdermabrasion is a type of mechanical exfoliation using fine aluminium crystals.
 The treatment removes the outer layers of dull and discoloured skin to reveal the smooth clear skin underneath.
 A course of microdermabrasion resurfaces the skin and treats pigmentation problems and age spots.

 Controlled medical peels use chemicals to gently remove your skin’s surface.
 Following treatment, the patchy pigmentation has been peeled away and the new skin growing should be softer, smoother and more even in tone.

 Microneedling is a skin treatment that uses your skin’s healing powers.
 A derma roller covered with fine needles makes multiple tiny holes in your skin.
 Each puncture triggers your natural wound healing response, which regenerates and repairs the skin.

 Mesotherapy is microinjections of vitamins, minerals and amino acids to nourish and rejuvenate your skin.
-Dr Ramia injects a customised chemical blend into the dermis of your skin.
+A customised chemical blend is injected into the dermis of your skin.
 The micronutrients boosts skin cell regeneration and repair, improving your skin’s tone, texture and pigmentation.

-Dr Ramia can prescribe clinical strength skin treatments and cosmeceuticals to treat age spots, pigmentation problems and sun damage.
+Clinical strength skin treatments and cosmeceuticals can be prescribed to treat age spots, pigmentation problems and sun damage.
 Ingredients including tretinoin and hydroxyquinone are particularly effective.